kiwicom/orbit/src/NavigationList/README.md

 ## Functional specs
 * When the `external` is specified, `noopener` and `noreferrer` values will automatically added to attribute `rel` for security reason.

-* By passing the `href` prop into Button, it will render into `a` element.
+* By passing the `href` prop into NavigationListItem, it will render into `a` element.
 If you pass `component` prop it will override this logic.